-College intranet site - Sharepoint
+- College intranet site Sharepoint

-- College Web Site - (ii) Health and Safety Training All staff must successfully complete the online health and safety training course (via Educare) on their first day of employment (and any updates as and when released by Educare).
+- College Web Site

+- (ii) Health and Safety Training All staff must successfully complete the mandatory online health and safety training courses on an annual basis, as listed on their individual Educare portal on their first week of employment, and any updates as and when released by Educare.
 Staff with management responsibilities (i.e. CMT, Support Managers etc.) will be given the appropriate training.
 It is the responsibility of line managers to ensure that all staff within their area complete the required course within a reasonable timeframe.

-The responsibility for requesting/arranging health and safety training for specific tasks at a local level (e.g. risk assessment, COSHH risk assessment, manual handling, PASMA, forklift truck operator etc.) will lie with line managers.
+The responsibility for requesting/arranging health and safety training for specific tasks at a local level (e.g., risk assessment, COSHH risk assessment, manual handling, PASMA, forklift truck operator etc.) will lie with line managers.
 Advice on suitable training courses and providers can be obtained from the Health and Safety Department.

-- (iii) Staff Induction It is the responsibility of line managers to ensure that all new employees complete the Managers Induction Checklist (available on the intranet).
-This must include (but not limited to) reading the Health and Safety Policy and any departmental risk assessments, ensuring that all new employees are briefed on emergency procedures and all health and safety aspects pertinent to their role. - (iv) Student Induction All course tutors must deliver the College Student Health and Safety Induction to all students at the beginning of each course.
+(iii) Staff Induction - It is the responsibility of line managers to ensure that all new employees complete the Managers Induction Checklist (available on Sharepoint).
+This must include (but not limited to) reading the Health and Safety Policy and any departmental risk assessments, ensuring that all new employees are briefed on emergency procedures and all health and safety aspects pertinent to their role.

+(iv) Student Induction - All course tutors must deliver the College Student Health and Safety Induction to all students at the beginning of each course.